NYC Commercial Mortgage Loans

 |Loan Product||Rates (start as low as)||LTV|

-Select Commercial is a leading commercial real estate lender.
-We have excellent commercial mortgage loan products and options available for owners and purchasers of commercial real estate and multifamily buildings throughout the city of NYC.
+Select Commercial is a leading NYC commercial mortgage lender.
+We have excellent commercial mortgage loan products and options available for owners and purchasers of commercial real estate buildings throughout the city of NYC.
 While we lend across the entire continental United States, we are able to give our best rates and loan programs to certain areas that we feel are strong markets.
 NYC is one of the cities that we consider to be a premium market and we actively look to originate good quality loans here for our clients.
 As an experienced commercial mortgage professional, with over 30 years of lending experience, we have many sources of capital to choose from when placing a commercial mortgage request with a lender.
 Having many lenders to choose from gives us advantages over any one individual source.
 Finding the lender that fits the needs of each client is what we do best.
 In the end, you get the best rate and terms available.
-If you are looking to obtain a multifamily building loan or commercial real estate loan, don't hesitate to contact us.
+If you are looking to obtain a commercial mortgage loan, don't hesitate to contact us.
 There are many reasons why our customers like doing business with Select Commercial.
 We have a simplified application process and we do not charge any upfront application or processing fees.
 We typically offer 24-hour pre-approvals with no-cost and no-obligation.
 Our long term fixed rates are excellent, and we look to close within 45 days of application.
 Our staff is professional and knowledgeable, and we look forward to working with you on your next commercial mortgage transaction.
 We arrange financing in NYC for the following:

 NYC Commercial Mortgage Benefits